How to Ask for a Reasonable Accommodation of Your Disability from the Office of Administrative Hearings

-Under the Washington Law against Discrimination (RCW 49.60) and federal Americans with Disabilities Act (42 U.S.C. §§ 12101-12213), OAH must approve a request for accommodation that is “reasonable” and necessary to meet your disability-created needs.
+Under state and federal law, OAH must approve your request for accommodation if it is “reasonable” and needed to meet your disability-created needs.
 OAH’s refusal to “reasonably accommodate” that disability is discrimination.

 *“What are some examples of accommodations,” below, has more info.

 What is a reasonable accommodation?

 - cost so much that OAH cannot afford it, or will take too much time or effort